Parent page: Workspace Projects

 - Once an initial comment has been made the commenting window, when accessed, will be ready for entry of a reply.
 Type your text in the field provided, then click the button to commit.
 To exit without replying, click the button.

 - You can mention a person or role within a comment.
-Enter the @ character to access a pop-up listing of all members of the server.
+Enter the @ character to access a pop-up listing of all members of the Workspace.
 Alternatively, search for the role or user (the latter by their name or email).
 The @ character can be followed by one or more characters to open a filtered list of matching roles and users from which to choose.

-- You can assign the comment to a person who has been mentioned by enabling the Assign to <name> option, or to another person by choosing a different Workspace member from the option's drop down list.
+- You can assign the comment to a person who has been mentioned by enabling the Assign to <name> option, or to another person by choosing a different Workspace member from the option's drop-down list.
 The assigned person is shown by their user icon at the top of the window ( in the example shown here), which is simply a visual indicator to clarify who should deal with the comment.
 The assignment can be changed to another member or removed when editing the comment.

 - Any Workspace member that has access to the design can quickly re-assign a comment to themselves or another user from the assigned user icon itself.
 This presents a drop-down list of Workspace members to choose an assigned user from, without the need to edit the comment to do so – which is a capability restricted to the comment creator.